 How this post came to be:

-This blog post took me about a month to write.
-When I started writing this blog post I did more harm on my keyboard by overloading it with tears, than I did provide any educational value.
-This year, I had a parent that questioned everything I ever did with his child.
-His e-mails were crude, and he made me feel like a lesser person in the fact that he CC’d my principal in every email.
+This blog post took about a month to write.
+When I started writing this blog post, I did more harm on my keyboard by overloading it with tears than I did provide any educational value.
+This year, I had a parent that questioned every tiny detail regarding his child.
+His e-mails were rude and he made me feel like a lesser person in the fact that he CC’d my principal in every email.
 These are just a few tidbits, not to rant, but to let you know that I’ve been there.
 I’ve struggled, I’ve questioned my profession, and I have prayed hard about these circumstances.
 The fact that I am a teacher-blogger and write on this website does not give this website some super power shield to block myself from these strenuous teacher issues.

-Because on my situation this year, I had the help of my amazing principal to guide me through this learning experience.
+Thankfully, the principal at my school is a wonderful leader that helped guide me through this learning experience.
 If you are ever in need, let this blog post provide you with tips that I have gathered after reflecting on my own experiences.

 The first tip should basically be considered a rule.
-I am a transparent teacher that admits my faults when necessary, I feel that it is part of the growing process.
-I will loudly admit that I have DEFINITELY pressed send on an e-mail to that difficult parent that I should not have before.
+I am a transparent teacher that admits my faults when necessary and feels that it is part of the growing process.
+I will loudly admit that I have definitely pressed send on an e-mail to that difficult parent that I should not have before.
 It is so easy to just respond to respond, and then click send so you can be done with the issue.
 However, that usually means it’s going to come back and bite you in the you know where.

-- If you receive an upsetting e-mail in the morning.
-Click out of it.
-Don’t let it ruin your day.
+- If you receive an upsetting e-mail in the morning, click out of it and do not let it ruin your day.
 You are human and a quick response is not going to end the issue.
-That also gives that parent more time during the day to respond.
-By waiting until your conference or end of the day, you are also giving that parent time to cool down.
+You are also losing in the sense that you are giving the parent more time during the day to reply again.
+Providing the extra time will give the parent time to cool down.

-- Don’t proofread your emails your self.
-Send them to a collage, school specialist, counselor, principal, or assistant principal for the go ahead before you press send.
+- Don’t proofread your emails yourself.
+Send them to a colleague, school specialist, counselor, principal, or assistant principal for the green light before you press send.
 You don’t want to use a phrase like, “I am baffled” and they take it as rude.
 Yes, Yes….I DID use that phrase!
-Honestly, I just like the word baffle I didn’t expect it to catch fire.
+Honestly, I just like the word baffle and had no expectation that it would catch fire.
 Let’s just say I got scorched on that one and have thoroughly learned my lesson.
-What’s hilarious is that I double-majored (and one of my majors) is Rhetoric and Argumentation.
-I feel that I struggle in the sense that when I write e-mails, I write to answer the questions and offer clarity, but I do not give enough emotion in them.
+My faults stem from the issue of at times only writing to answer the question and offer clarity.
+There are times when I forget to put emotion in them.
 In today’s social media world, a smiley face or exclamation mark is needed in parent e-mails, whereas from my educational background, I saw that as unnecessary fodder.
 Now, you better believe I am inserting jokes, and emoticons into my emails to reach my parents.

-If it gets to the point where you realize the parent is going to e-mail you periodically regardless, then take authority and set a schedule.
+If it gets to the point where you realize the parent is going to e-mail stuff your inbox, take authority and set a schedule.
 Tell the parent that you would love to share the positives as well as what their child is still working on to ensure success.
 This will give you time to test methods and allow their child to adapt to the different methods you are trying.
-As a result, weekly or biweekly check in would be more beneficial.
-You as a teacher will be able to share not only what you are trying, but you will be given enough time to pass so you can share how the methods worked for their child.
+As a result, a weekly or biweekly check in would be more beneficial.
+You as a teacher will be able to share not only what you are trying, but you will be given enough time so you can share how the methods worked for their child.

 This was a hard lesson that I learned with the guidance from my principal.
 That parent may be asking you over and over again what you are doing for his child, but in truth, that parent will never truly see all that you are doing to ensure their kid (and the others in your classroom) are taken care of.
 You can’t make them see because they have no idea what it is like to be a teacher.

 You also can’t argue with crazy.
-I am a people pleaser, I didn’t really realize that I was but I am finding more about myself as the years pass.
 We can’t please everyone and when that happens, you need to rely on the support of your administration.
-Let them know what is happening, it is OK to ask for help.
+Let them know what is happening and understand it is OK to ask for help.

-At the end of the day the parent *hopefully* isn’t picking a fight just to pick a fight, there is probably some underlying issue regarding their behavior.
+At the end of the day the parent *hopefully* isn’t picking a fight just to pick a fight.
+There is probably some underlying issue regarding their behavior.
 Divorce could be a reason there is conflict.
 Is there a medial issue bothering them?
-Do the internalize any issue with their child as *bad parenting* on their part?
-Whatever the issue is, you cannot control it.
+Do the internalize any issues with their child as bad parenting on their part?
+Whatever the issue is you cannot control it.
 Please understanding that you cannot make them fix their own internal issue, but you can make them respect you.

 CLICK HERE to download.

 I have a tab on my website called “Home Activities”.
-Here, I list tons of helpful reading and math websites and apps that children can get on at home.
+In this section, parents can find helpful academic websites and apps that children can work on at home.
 I also list websites like ReadWorks, where parents can find reading passages for their children.
-Of course, if a parent does not have the means to print at home I will definitely do it for the, but this ensures that they have access to material without me as well.
+Of course, if a parent does not have the means to print at home I will definitely do it for them, but this ensures that they have access to material without me as well.

 In my blog post, if I say we are learning about subject and predicates, then I link to an anchor chart from Pinterest or a quick video that I easily looked up on Youtube.
 Instead of quickly typing the skill, I am opening the door to show the parents what we are learning.
 This is something that I could not do if I only gave a paper copy.

-You can also make flashcard on Quizlet for different skills and post the flashcards to the website for the kids to have access to.
-I did that with my multiplication facts and it worked perfectly!
+You can also make flashcards on Quizlet for different skills and post the flashcards to the website for the kids to have access to.
+This was an example I implemented with multiplication facts.

 Take the grow and glow approach.
 Sandwich the grows with some positives first so the parent can feel that some accomplishment is happening.